Patach: Pronunciation

 The following table contains the pronunciation and transliteration of the different pataḥs in reconstructed historical forms and dialects using the International Phonetic Alphabet.
-The pronunciation in IPA is above and the transliteration is below.

-The letters Bet ב and Het ח used in this table are only for demonstration.
-Any letter can be used.
+The letters Bet ב and Het ח used in this table are only for demonstration, any letter can be used.

 A pataḥ on a letter ח, ע, or הּ (that is, ה with a dot (mappiq) in it) at the end of a word is sounded before the letter, and not after.
 Thus, נֹחַ (Noah; properly transliterated as Noaḥ) is pronounced /no.aχ/ in Modern Hebrew and /no.aħ/ or /no.ʔaħ/ in Biblical Hebrew.
 This only occurs at the ends of words, only with pataḥ and only with these three letters.
 This is sometimes called a pataḥ gnuva, or "stolen" pataḥ (more formally, "furtive pataḥ"), since the sound "steals" an imaginary epenthetic consonant to make the extra syllable.

 Vowel length comparison

 By adding two vertical dots (shva) the vowel is made very short.
 However, these vowels lengths are not manifested in Modern Hebrew.